 “A combination of dissimilar images, or discovery of occult remembrances in things apparently unlike”.

 The fact that fleas carry diseases like the plaque that killed half the population of Europe in his time, makes this comparison even more extraordinary, demonstrating Donne’s impudence.

 Like most of his poems, he begins with a dramatic opening.
-This poem takes the form of an extended, logical but manipulated argument that if the flea can enjoy your body, why can’t I, leading the a conclusion that she should not resist him.
-It uses colloquial and conversational language is mono and di-syllabic words.
+This poem takes the form of an extended, logical, highly structured , but manipulated argument that if the flea can enjoy your body, why can’t I, leading to a conclusion that she should not resist him.
+It uses colloquial and conversational language of mono and di-syllabic words.
 It attempts to reconcile the two dichotomies of human life, sexual desire and religious righteousness.
-The argument uses a lot of religious language and symbols - temple, cloistered, sacrilege and three lives - the trinity.
+The argument uses a lot of religious language, equating carnal love with the divine symbols - bed - a temple, privacy - cloistered, sacrilege and three lives - the trinity.

 Donne uses couplets with a regular rhyme scheme with a highly structured form creating the impression of a conclusive argument.

 Women may be the passive and recipient audience of a male’s address whose only power exists in the force of his expressive and persuasive arguments - death (Momento Mori) awaits us so we must make the most of the time we have here - Carpe diem.